nanythemummy/Aphoma/README.md

   ```
   pip install -r requirements.txt
 ## Metashape
 These scripts run metashape in headless mode via the python module.
 They require that the metashape wheel be manually installed and then activated with the product key.
+It is not in requirements.txt
 Instructions can be found here:
 https://agisoft.freshdesk.com/support/solutions/articles/31000148930-how-to-install-metashape-stand-alone-python-module
-1. Download the Standalone Python Wheel from the metashape site.
+1. Download the Standalone Python Wheel from the metashape site. https://www.agisoft.com/downloads/installer/
 2. ``` pip install c:\path\to\wheel\wheel.whl ```
+3. Install the requirements text requirements as normal.

 ## Transfer
 This code facilitates the use of a seperate scanning workstation and photogrammetry workstation.
 It is meant to automate the workflow between the two.